MattIPv4/alveus-map/README.md

 it is exported from a Figma file that acts as the source of truth, but is not published in this repository._

+### Testing and linting

+This project makes use of `eslint` (with `eslint-plugin-import`) to maintain a consistent style of code for the JavaScript, and `stylelint` (with `stylelint-config-standard-scss` and `stylelint-order`) to maintain a consistent style of code for the SCSS.

+The linting for JavaScript can be run with `npm run test:js`.
+Many rules within eslint support auto-fixing, and this can be invoked with `npm run test:js:fix`.

+The linting for the SCSS styles can be run with `npm run test:scss`.
+Like with eslint, many rules within stylelint support auto-fixing, and this can be run with `npm run test:scss:fix`.

+Linting for both can be run at the same time with `npm run test`, and auto-fixing for both with `npm run test:fix`.

 ## Deployment

 Like with development, ensure you have a correct version of Node.js installed